The 18 Best Short Books You’ll Ever Read

 No time for War and Peace?
-These great short books, recommended by Features Editor Dawn Raffel, are all under 150 pages.
+These great short books are all under 150 pages.
 Warning: You’ll want to linger.

 The House on Mango Street by Sandra Cisneros